kaitech-The-Construct/theConstruct/blockchain_layer/README.md

 # Blockchain Layer

-This repository contains the blockchain layer of our DeFi project, structured to support Ethereum EVM, Solana, and Injective Protocol.
+This repository contains the blockchain layer of our DeFi project, structured to support XRPL and Solana Protocol.
 This layer is designed with a microservices architecture for scalability, flexibility, and ease of maintenance.
 Making changes to listed protocols.

 ## Directory Structure

 - `smart_contracts/`: Contains all smart contracts.
-- `injective_service/`: Responsible for direct Injective blockchain interactions, including transaction submissions and event listening.
+- `xrpl/` :
 - `solana_service/`: Responsible for direct Solana blockchain interactions, including transaction submissions and event listening.
 - `spl_service/`: Responsible for direct blockchain interactions, including transaction submissions and event listening.
 - `oracles/`: Fetch and relay external data required by smart contracts for operations such as pricing assets.